stamparm/maltrail/sensor/docs/REPORT.md

 * **`sensor.py` starts faster and uses less memory**, and that is not noise: `core/trailsbin.py` builds a 48 MB binary trail store once and `mmap`s it thereafter, so a warm Python start skips CSV parsing entirely (0.20 s) and its trail pages are file-backed.
-The sensor parses the 73 MB CSV on every start (1.18 s, 68 MB of resident tables).
-Python's *first* start, which builds that store, takes **7.63 s** — 6.5x slower than the sensor's every-time startup.
+The sensor parses the 73 MB CSV on every start (1.18 s, 68 MB of resident tables *for that 73 MB set* — the tables run ~1.4x the CSV, so this figure moves with the trail set, and a current 81 MB CSV builds 109 MB).
+  Python's *first* start, which
+  builds that store, takes **7.63 s** — 6.5x slower than the sensor's every-time startup.
 * Because a short replay is dominated by startup, the end-to-end ratio (3.4x) understates the steady-state one (13.8x).
 For a long-running sensor, steady state is what matters.